-My son told us he was transgender through a Facebook life event announcement that I read in the early morning hours of January 2, 2016.
+My son told us he was transgender through a Facebook life event announcement I read in the early morning of January 2, 2016.

-At the time, I didn’t understand why my he didn’t come to us with this news.
-He and I have a pretty strong relationship, and this seemed like one of those things we should have talked about in great detail and hashed out until there were no more words left to say about it.
+At the time, I didn't understand why he didn't come to us with this news.
+He and I have a strong relationship, and this felt like one of those things we should have talked about in great detail and hashed out until there were no more words left to say about it.
 Right?
 I was hurt that he had left me out of this part of his life, a struggle I would later learn he had been navigating quietly for many years.
-If I’m being honest, I was hurt that the rest of the world had found out before I had.
+Honestly, I was hurt that the rest of the world had found out before I had.

-In retrospect, it was probably twenty people by the time I read the announcement, but at the time it felt like the whole of Facebook knew before I did.
+In retrospect, it was probably twenty people by the time I read the announcement, but it felt like the whole of Facebook knew before I did.

-After having three years to think about, and write about it, and process it all with my therapist, I think I understand now why he chose to come out on Facebook.
-Sometimes sharing big news can be scary and if you aren’t sure how the people you are telling are going to react, it can be even scarier.
-I’d like to think that my first reaction would have been loving and supportive but I have no way of knowing that.
-I know it would have been full of lots of questions.
-I know that there would have been some internal doubts and there is a good chance in emotional turmoil of the moment, some of those might have spilled out.
+After three years of thinking about it, writing about it, and processing it all with my therapist, I think I now understand why he chose to come out on Facebook.
+Sometimes sharing big news can be scary and even scarier if you aren't sure how the people you are telling will react.
+I want to think that my first reaction would have been loving and supportive, but I have no way of knowing that.
+It would have been full of lots of questions.
+There would have been some internal doubts, and there is a good chance in the emotional turmoil of the moment; some of those might have spilled out.
 If I could have had the opportunity, and the knowledge that I know now, what I would say to my son is this:

 "You're amazing.
 I love you.
 How can I support you on this journey?"

-I’m pretty sure that isn’t how that conversation would have gone in person.
-So I can’t say that I blame my son for coming out on Facebook.
+I'm pretty sure that isn't how that conversation would have gone in person.
+So I can't say I blame my son for coming out on Facebook.
 It was safe.
 It had a predictable outcome.
-People respond well when they are given a chance to think about how they are going to reply and other people are watching.
+People respond well when given a chance to think about how they will reply while others are watching.

 What you need to remember is that your loved one needs to feel supported by you right now.
-That looks like using the name they have chosen, using the correct pronouns, and being encouraging in their efforts to move forward in this next phase of their life.
-Don’t smother them, but regularly check in and see how they are doing and ask how you can be of help.
+That looks like using the name they have chosen, using the correct pronouns, and encouraging their efforts to move forward in this next phase of their life.
+Don't smother them, but regularly check in, see how they are doing, and ask how you can help.

-You may be having a hard time with the whole thing, and that is okay.
-It’s okay to feel overwhelmed and sad and confused.
-It is a lot of new information to take in at first and your life is being transformed just as much as the life of your loved one is being transformed.
-You might feel grief, or anger, or even denial.
-It’s important to remember that those are your emotions and you need to process them with your partner or a trusted friend or a profession.
+You may be struggling with the whole thing, and that is okay.
+It's okay to feel overwhelmed and sad, and confused.
+It is a lot of new information to take in at first, and your life is being transformed just as much as the life of your loved one is being transformed.
+You might feel grief, anger, or even denial.
+It's important to remember those are your emotions, and you need to process them with your partner, a trusted friend, or a professional.

 It is important that you do not process them with your loved one who is transitioning.

-They will know that this isn’t an easy time for you without you having to tell them, even if it doesn’t appear they are paying attention.
+They will know this is a challenging time for you without you telling them, even if it doesn't appear they are paying attention.
 Remember that they have a lot going on in their lives right now.
-It’s not that they don’t care about how you are feeling, it’s that they are hyper-focused on all the things that are suddenly moving forward for them.
-Don’t forget that they have been planning and waiting for this moment for a long time.
+It's not that they don't care about how you are feeling; they are hyper-focused on everything that is suddenly moving forward for them.
+Remember that they have been planning and waiting for this moment for a long time.
 Maybe even years, if not longer.

 There are no wrong feelings when it comes to having your life suddenly turned upside down.
 Your family structure might be changing.
-Or perhaps it’s a long-time relationship that is being reconfigured.
-You are a not a bad parent or sibling or friend for feeling all the emotions that come along with a coming out announcement.
+Or perhaps it's a long-time relationship that is being reconfigured.
+You are not a bad parent, sibling, or friend for feeling all the emotions that come with a coming out announcement.

-It’s hard at first.
+It's hard at first.
 I found the first year especially hard.
 Find someone who can support you and help you process those emotions.
-Remember that you are doing the best you can, and that is all anyone can ask of you.
+Remember that you are doing your best, and that is all anyone can ask of you.

 Finally, have hope.
 Where you are is not the end of your journey.